Inspect Requests

 - Duration — Time from request to response

-Columns are sortable (click headers), draggable (reorder by dragging), and resizable.
+Columns are sortable (click headers), draggable (reorder by dragging), resizable, and can be shown or hidden via the column visibility picker.

 Keyboard Navigation